HlonieLive/Basic-Weather-App/README.md

 Contributions are welcome!
 If you'd like to improve this project, follow these steps:

     Fork the repository.

-    Create a new branch: git checkout -b feature/new-feature.
+    Create a new branch:
+        git checkout -b feature/new-feature

-    Make your changes and commit them: git commit -m "Add new feature".
+    Make your changes and commit them:
+        git commit -m "Add new feature"

-    Push to the branch: git push origin feature/new-feature.
+    Push to the branch:
-    Submit a pull request.
+        git push origin feature/new-feature

 ## License